DebzDK/baked-beauties-blog/README.md

 ### Content

-All textual content on the site is written in my own words and of my own opinion.
+All textual content on the site is written in my own words and of my own opinion, except for recipe post content which is sourced from [BBC Good Food](https://www.bbcgoodfood.com/recipes/category/all-cakes-baking).

 ### Media